top of page

 Mimi Jacobson C.P.D.T

-I also studied 'Animal Emotions' with the Illis ABC - Animal Behaviour online College by Karolina Westlund Phd.
+I also studied 'Animal Emotions' with the Illis ABC - Animal Behavior online College by Karolina Westlund Phd.

 Personally, I have many years experience with dogs.
 We had two toy Poodles and a Yellow Lab in the family growing up in Sweden, and mom brought them here to Canada when we all moved here back in 1979.
 When we moved to the Okanagan we took on little Buttons.
 A Chi mix.
 Then I found Bowie, a Border Collie, when I was in my twenties, and he was an awesome Frisbee dog.
 We also had Spike and Sugar, a Morkie and Pom.

-Last but not least, my rescue mutt Alfina.
+Last but not least, my rescued mutt Alfina.
 She was part Shepherd, Lab and Border Collie.
 She had all of the wonderful traits of each dog.
 She was the best retriever and she had amazing herding instincts.
 She was very vocal and the calmest Alpha dog I have yet to see.
 She had the love and respect of the whole pack, and it was wonderful to watch.
+She showed me calm assertive dominance in action.
+Truly a pack leader to be proud of.
+She is truly missed by all.

-What I later discovered in running the daycare was that my dog Alfina took to being the Alpha almost right away.
+Alfina took to being the Alpha almost right away.
 She held second position to me, and when I wasn't able, she stepped up to the plate.
-Rescues all gravitated to her calm and protective nature, and the pack would help and support the rescue dogs in every situation.
+Rescues all gravitated to her calm and protective nature, and Alfina and the pack would help and support the rescue dogs in every situation.
 I can honestly say, I couldn't do without my pack if rehabilitating a rescue was the mission.

 My home_edited.jpg